- Education and Science»

 Academic education was starkly different to that of other Greek city-states.
-The Spartans valued music and more essential skills over the philosophy, mathematics, and geometry was not taught as they were viewed as non-essential.
+The Spartans valued music and essential skills.
+Philosophy, mathematics, and geometry were not taught as they were viewed as non-essential.
 Critics of the Spartan time were biased against this education, stating that they were illiterate, having received a ‘lower’ education.

 However, there are several pieces of evidence to suggest that Sparta was a literate society, although it was, again, to the level of necessity it needed to be.
 The Spartans did value musical education, undertaking a practical application more so than music theory.
 They valued music as they believed that it built a ‘good man’, as in they would become masculine and adopt the true characteristics needed to brave and a strong soldier.